The Set of Prime Numbers

 The existence of infinitely many arithmetic progressions of length 3

-among primes had been established in 1939, by the Dutch mathematician
+among primes was established in 1939, by the Dutch mathematician

-infinitely many equally spaced sequences of 4 primes, but they found out that their
+infinitely many equally spaced sequences of 4 primes, but they saw that their

-methods prove the existence of such sequences of any length...
+methods proved the existence of such sequences of any length...

 Smallest Prime Arithmetic Progressions (PAP) of Given Length